 Ann Hind eventually found a buyer for the rare stamp and sold it in 1940 for $45,000 (about $783,000 today).
 The identity of the buyer was unknown.
 The buyer’s identity remained that way for thirty years until it was revealed it was an Australian engineer named Frederick T. Small.
 He sold it in 1970 for yet another record-breaking price of $280,000 ($1.7 million in today’s dollars) to a consortium headed by a Pennsylvania stamp dealer named Irwin Weinberg.

-It stayed off the sale block for ten years until it was again sold in 1980 for $935,000 ($2.7 million today).
+The stamp stayed off the sale block for ten years until it was again sold in 1980 for $935,000 ($2.7 million today).
 It was bought by John E. du Pont, the heir to the du Pont chemical company, who was convicted of murder for the death of wrestler Dave Schultz in 1996.
 He was also the subject of the movie Foxcatcher in 2014.
 After du Pont’s death in prison in 2010, it was put up once again for sale at auction in 2014.
 It sold in only two minutes.
-It broke the record again when it went for $9.5 million.
-That’s about a billion times it’s face value.
+The stamp broke the record again when it went for $9.5 million.
+That’s about a billion times its face value.
 The buyer was eventually revealed to be shoe designer and businessman Stuart Weitzman.

-The One-Cent Magenta has only ever been displayed for a period of less than a month since it was discovered.
-The stamp will be displayed at the Smithsonian National Postal Museum from June 2015 to November 2017, making it the longest time the stamp will have ever been seen by the public.
+The One-Cent Magenta had only ever been displayed for a period of less than a month since it had been discovered in 1873.
+That was until it was displayed at the Smithsonian National Postal Museum from June 2015 to November 2017, making it the longest time the stamp had ever been seen by the public.